nikkitagora/nikkitagora/README.md

 ## Hi there, I'm Nikkita 👾

-I am currently undertaking a bootcamp course for a Level 3 NCFE certification in Cyber Security Principles
+Currently undertaking a bootcamp course for a Level 3 NCFE certification in Cyber Security Principles

 📝 **Certifications:**
   - BCS accredited CISMP (2020)